GU-CLASP/language-and-perception/courses/rom/rom.md

 ## Schedule and course materials

+  - **Learning word embeddings accross languages and accross domains**
+      * 2020-10-16, Zoom
+      *  M. Artetxe, G. Labaka, and E. Agirre.
+[Learning bilingual word embeddings with (almost) no bilingual data.](https://www.aclweb.org/anthology/P17-1042/) In Proceedings of the 55th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers), pages 451–462, Vancouver, Canada, July 2017.
+Association for Computational Linguistics. (comes with a video and slides) (recommended by Axel and Adam) 2020-10-16
+      * Axel, Adam, and Simon

   - **Probabilistic semantics and pragmatics**
   	* 2020-05-15, Zoom
 	* Goodman, N. D., & Frank, M. C. (2016).
 [Pragmatic Language Interpretation as Probabilistic Inference.
 In Trends in Cognitive Sciences.](http://langcog.stanford.edu/papers_new/goodman-2016-underrev.pdf) (recommended by Bill) 2020-05-15